Betta fish are known as very territorial fish so if you have a betta fish, you may think of getting them another tank mate other than a fish.

 Can You Put a Betta Fish with A Ghost Shrimp?

-You can put some betta fish with a ghost shrimp.
-It depends on the temperament of the betta fish.
+It depends on the temperament of the betta fish but yes, you can put some betta fish with ghost shrimp.
 The easiest way is to buy a betta fish that is already living with shrimp then put the betta in the tank that is already occupied by ghost shrimp.
 Then you need to make sure the tank is 10 gallons or larger and has plenty of plants and decorations or toys to keep the betta fish entertained so that the betta fish leaves the ghost shrimp alone.

 People will very rarely put a betta fish with another betta fish.
 They will never put a male betta fish with another male betta fish.
 Sometimes a male and female will work or two females, but it always depends on the personality of the betta fish.

-Betta fish just want their own turf, and they are very picky on what other aquatic creature they will let roam their turf if any.
-They are just too aggressive towards very colorful aquatic creatures, other males and bigger fish.
+Betta fish just want their own turf, and they are very picky about what other aquatic creatures they will let roam their turf, if any.
+They are just too aggressive towards very colorful aquatic creatures, other males, and bigger fish.

-A ghost shrimp only stands a chance because they are smaller and are practically see through.
-So, as long as the betta fish doesn’t see another colorful fish through them haha, they stand a chance of not attracting too much attention.
+A ghost shrimp only stands a chance because they are smaller and are practically see-through.
+Because of this, they stand a chance of not attracting too much attention and not getting attacked.

-Ghost shrimp don’t even stand a fighting chance.
+If attacked ghost shrimp don’t stand a chance.
 The only chance they have is if the betta fish leaves them alone.
 If the betta fish doesn’t leave them alone then they are tonight’s dinner for the betta.

 Ghost shrimp are also smaller than the betta so hopefully the betta won’t perceive the ghost shrimp as a threat.
-Never fear, it will either work or it won’t.
+Never fear, it will either work or it won’t and unfortunately, you won’t know until you try it.

 By far and away, the easiest way to have a betta fish and ghost shrimp in an aquarium together is to buy a betta fish that is already living with some type of shrimp at the pet store before you even bring your betta home.